Courses and Clubs

 - If you don't feel ready: Don't worry, take all the time you need!
 You can even retake the Meta Course if you like.
 Just email to let us know if / when you want to launch.

-- Once your course is made, it will have a page on Hyperlink that contains all its details, as well as a public course forum which you can use for general discussion about the course.
+- Once your course is made, it will have a page on Hyperlink, as well as a private forum for general discussion about the course (in addition to a forum space for each cohort).
 Next steps:

-- Go Live: When we first add the course on Hyperlink, it's not yet publicly visible.
-This gives you a chance to do a final review of the course details — when you're ready, hit the "Go Live" button at the top of the page!
+- Go Live: When we first add the course, it's a draft, not yet publicly visible.
+This gives you time to add events, configure forum topics, and review course details.
+When you're ready, hit the "Go Live" button at the top of the page!

 - Read the Maintainer Guide: You're now officially a course maintainer!
 Find out what that entails, and what powers you have, in our Maintainer Guide.